mattjcamp/mattjcamp/README.md

 👋 Hi, I’m Matt

-👀 I’m interested in UFOs, Coding, Data, Psychology, and Writing
+👀 I’m interested in UFOs, Coding, Data, and Writing

-🌱 Working on reblogging my site *How to Make iPhone Apps* that I started in 2009
+🌱 Working on rebooting my site *How to Make iPhone Apps* that I started in 2009

-💞️ Interested in a bunch of things
+💞️ Interested in a bunch of other things like: sourdough bread baking, cooking, FPV drones, and taking long hikes in the woods where I solve the world's problems

 📫 Reach me at
 - matt@mattjcamp.com